ExecuteGraph runs graphs with user-specified settings and provides execution results and tracking details to output

 |timeZone||string||Overrides the component attribute Time zone.|

 Graph parameters passed to the executed graph.
-Primary way of definition of graph parameters is direct mapping to JobParameters record available in Input mapping dialog, where you can easily populate prepared graph parameters extracted from executed graph.
+Primary way of the definition of graph parameters is direct mapping to JobParameters record available in Input mapping dialog, where you can easily populate prepared graph parameters extracted from executed graph.

 Graph parameters defined via this map have the highest priority.
 This map can be used in case the set of graph parameters is not available in design time of jobflow.

 The JobParameters record represents all internal and external graph parameters of a triggered graph.

 The Dictionary record represents input dictionary entries of a triggered graph.

 JobParameters and Dictionary records are available in the transform dialog only if the component attribute Graph URL links to an existing graph which is used as a template for extraction of graph parameters and a dictionary structure.
 Only graph parameters and input dictionary entries from this graph can be populated by input mapping, no matter which graph will be actually executed in a runtime.